Thick hyperbolic 3-manifolds with bounded rank: Negatively curved manifolds

 \section{Negatively curved manifolds}

-In this paper we will be mostly interested in hyperbolic 3-manifolds.
+The main theorems in this paper conccern hyperbolic 3-manifolds.
 However, manifolds of variable negative curvature will be used as tools in the proofs.
 In these section we remind the reader of a few facts about such manifolds.
 A few of these facts can be found in the literature only for hyperbolic manifolds; the proofs remain exactly the same and we will only add a few remarks needed to clarify some minor differences.